EUMETNET/Dev-portal/README.md

 `justfile` contains list of commands, called recipes, that contains shell command(s).

-To start the external integrations stack, run in project root directory:
+To init, configure and start the external integrations, run in project root directory:

 ```sh
 just up